Civil Rights and Policy Notifications

 The North Dakota Game and Fish Department receives federal financial assistance from the U.S. Fish and Wildlife Service and the US Coast Guard.
 In accordance with Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act of 1990, the Age Discrimination Act of 1975, and Title IX of the Education Amendments of 1972, the Department joins the U.S. Department of the Interior and its bureaus and the US Department of Homeland Security in prohibiting discrimination on the basis of race, color, national origin, age, disability, sex (in education programs or activities) and also religion.
 If you believe you have been discriminated against in any program, activity or facility as described above, or you desire further information, please write to: North Dakota Game and Fish Department, Attn: Chief Administrative Services, 100 N. Bismarck Expressway, Bismarck, ND 58501-5095 or to: Office of Civil Rights, Department of the Interior, 1849 C Street, NW, Washington, DC 20240.

 The TTY/TTD (Relay ND) number for the hearing or speech impaired is 1-800-366-6888.

 Privacy and Security Policy

-Changes to information entered can be made through the Department's website or by contacting the Department at 701-328-6300.
+Changes to personal information can be made on the Department’s online services (MyAccount) or by contacting the Department at 701-328-6300.